midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

    2. If commitment is not a match, try to decrypt output ciphertext, if decryption succeeds - add coin to known set as a confirmed one
    3. If decryption fails - ignore output

-##### unshielded offer of a section
+##### Steps to apply unshielded offer of a section
 1. Book coins spent in the inputs.
 2. Filter outputs to narrow them down to only ones received by tracked addresses, for each one:
    1. Match the coin with pending ones, if there is a match, mark the matching pending coin as confirmed.
    2. Otherwise add a coin to the known set as a confirmed.

-If transaction is reported to fail entirely and is present in pending pool, it is up to implementor to choose how to progress.
+If transaction is reported to fail and is present in pending pool, it is up to implementor to choose how to progress.
 It is advised to discard such transaction (with operation `discard_transaction`) and notify user.

-If transaction history is tracked and transaction is found relevant, an entry should be added, with confirmed status.
-Amount of shielded tokens spent can be deducted by comparing coins provided as inputs through nullifiers and discovered outputs.
+If the transaction history is tracked and the transaction is found relevant to the history of the wallet (e.g. spends or outputs tokens from/to wallet keys), an entry should be added, with confirmed status.
+The amount of shielded tokens spent can be deducted by comparing coins provided as inputs through nullifiers and discovered outputs.
 Additionally, transients present in a transaction should be inspected for transaction history completeness, as there may be tokens immediately spent.

 #### `finalize_transaction`